TAG - Tobacco Alkaloid Genetics - 2017

 - To make a summary of techniques used in modification of tobacco alkaloids as described in publicly available literature.

-To be achieved for the CORESTA AP2019 meeting (to be announced):
+To be achieved for the CORESTA AP2019 meeting in Zimbabwe:

 - To complete collection of publically available literature about the relationship between yield and quality of tobacco and its alkaloid content.